lucaslevant/AmazonDataStore/README.md

 User can use commands to buy cart if items are in stock and user has sufficient funds.

 ###  USAGE
-Enter "AND" plus keywords: Returns all prodcuts that contain all searched keywords Enter "OR" plus keywords: Returns all prodcuts that contain at least one of searched keywords Enter "ADD" plus username plus hit_number: Adds product to user cart Enter "VIEWCART" plus keywords: Returns all prodcuts in user's cart Enter "BUYCART" plus keywords: Purchases products in user's cart in order that they were added
+Enter "AND" plus keywords: Returns all prodcuts that contain all searched keywords.
+Enter "OR" plus keywords: Returns all prodcuts that contain at least one of searched keywords.
+Enter "ADD" plus username plus hit_number: Adds product to user cart.
+Enter "VIEWCART" plus keywords: Returns all prodcuts in user's cart.
+Enter "BUYCART" plus keywords: Purchases products in user's cart in order that they were added.

  HOW TO COMPILE:
  use command "make"